cscorley/dissertation/chapters/4_results/3_combo.md

 alternate.
 This suggests that the DIT is less sensitive to parameter changes, allowing the user to select the model configuration that works best for FLT.

-When we consider all systems together for corpus construction (Tables
+When I consider all systems together for corpus construction (Tables
 \ref{table:combo-flt-corpus-sweep-wilcox} and
 \ref{table:combo-dit-corpus-sweep-wilcox}), the both tasks perform best when including the context and message, but differ when it comes to including